fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 Create them on a disk of your choice and link the main folder in the paths.py file, the program can't create them currently.

-## starting oder for extraction of beatsaber data:
+## starting order for extraction of beatsaber data:
 01/preprocessing/shift.py (whole preprocessing)

 prediction may be coming later